 You have now a perfect template or even a coloring book base for a dog drawing.

-I guess no further guide is necessary….Now you can do all the rest without my comments.
+I guess no further guidance is necessary….Now you can do all the rest without my comments.

 There is however one important detail that we should remember.

 Every dog has a natural masculine body.
-The muscles are often visible and they should be outlined in the drawing in order to make the dog look as realistic as possible.
+The muscles are often visible and they should be outlined in the drawing to make the dog look as realistic as possible.

 We will do it by shading.